avanzosc/odoo-addons/event_schedule/README.rst

 Event schedule
 ==============

-* Responsibles and schedule in events.
+* Responsible, customer and schedule in events.

 Bug Tracker
 ===========